Chevrolet Corsica: 1995

 The Corsica became the first American car to be equipped with daytime running lights as a standard feature.
 A new Corsica logo was introduced along with other minor cosmetic exterior changes, such as the introduction of body-colored mirrors, side moldings, and grille.
+Taillights were also updated, using the Tempest's design from years prior.
 The car also received a revised rear suspension, similar to that of the then-newly redesigned Cavalier.
 This slightly reduced the "floatiness" of the ride which occurred with earlier models.
 All Corsicas now came with Dex-Cool engine coolant.
 The car also received a new tire size, 195/70R14 for longer tire life and better handling.

 1996

 The Corsica was converted fully to OBD-II.
 GM discontinued the Corsica and the Chevrolet Beretta after the 1996 model year, due to safety standards in 1997 that would have required a total redesign of these cars, and competition from the similarly sized redesigned Chevrolet Cavalier for compact car sales.
 The Corsica was replaced by the larger Chevrolet Malibu for the 1997 model year.